Burcu Yigit Turan

 Urban Planning/Design and Social Sustainability

-In between 2020 and 2023, I will be working in FORMAS project ‘Norra Sorgenfri planned, populated and problematised: the role of social sustainability in urban renewal’ in collaboration with Erik Jönsson, Uppsala University, Geography Department, Johan Pries and Mattias Qviström, SLU, Department of Urban and Rural Development, Division of Landscape Architecture, and Guy Beaten and Carina Listerborn, Malmö University, Urban Studies Department.
+In between 2020 and 2023, I was working in FORMAS project ‘Norra Sorgenfri planned, populated and problematised: the role of social sustainability in urban renewal’ in collaboration with Erik Jönsson, Uppsala University, Geography Department, Johan Pries and Mattias Qviström, SLU, Department of Urban and Rural Development, Division of Landscape Architecture, and Guy Beaten and Carina Listerborn, Malmö University, Urban Studies Department.
 See https://www.iuresearch.se/norrasorgenfri-past-and-future/

 Socio-Spatial Segregation and Social Justice